dharnitski/dharnitski.github.io/_posts/2019-04-17-angular-coveralls.md

     cd angular-hello-world
     ng test --watch=false --code-coverage

-Last command runs unit tests included into scaffolded project and calculates code coverage.
+Last command runs unit tests included into the scaffolded project and calculates code coverage.

 You should see something like output below if everything was done right: